-As we celebrate nearly 40 years since it opening, Firestone library today houses over 3,500 video recordings and 72,000 sound recordings.
+As Firestone library reached its 40 year anniversary library it housed over 3,500 video recordings and 72,000 sound recordings.
 These include general recordings, all NEC concerts and faculty recitals since 1969, and The Voice of Firestone collection.

 In 2009, the Harvey Firestone Jr. Foundation awarded a $50,000 grant to NEC for a preservation project to transfer a major portion of The Voice of Firestone kinescope film collection to DVD.
 In 2012 this preservation project was completed.
-The Voice of Firestone film collection is now available on DVD for viewing in Firestone library.
+The Voice of Firestone film collection is now available on DVD for viewing in the NEC Library.
 To view an episode index to the Voice of Firestone television show, click here.

 The materials in this collection originally belonged in two separate collections.
 Due to the fact that both collections pertained to the same topic, they were merged in summer 2012.
 The contents of the entire collection were donated to NEC by the Firestone family between 1969-1971.
 Materials such as those created by the Conservatory administration, Harvey Firestone, Jr., the architect James Hopkins, contractor George Macomber, Remington Rand, Educational Electronics, Lake Systems, VAI, and various other parties were originally located in the audio department of the Conservatory, were transferred to Performance Services in the 1990s, and then were given to the NEC Archives in 2008.
-Other portions of this collection such as photographs, scrapbooks, correspondence, and music by Idabelle Firestone had been housed in Spaulding library.
-Now the entire collection will be housed in Spaulding Library except for the actual recordings and videorecordings of The Voice of Firestone, which are housed in the Firestone library.
+Other portions of this collection such as photographs, scrapbooks, correspondence, and music by Idabelle Firestone had been housed in Spaulding library with the audio/video items stored in Firestone.
+Now the entire collection will be housed together in the new NEC Library.

-Access to this collection is by appointment with the Archivist or the Director of Libraries, New England Conservatory.
+Access to this collection is by appointment with the NEC Archivist.
 There are no restrictions pertaining to this collection.

 All copyrights to The Voice of Firestone collection belong to the New England Conservatory.
 Permission to publish materials from this collection is granted by the Director of Libraries.
-This collection should be cited as:The Voice of Firestone Collection, Archives at New England Conservatory of Music, Boston, MA
+This collection should be cited as:The Voice of Firestone Collection, New England Conservatory Archives, Boston, MA

 *processed by Andrea Brunner, Fall 2009; processed and merged by Kiersten Paine, Spring-Summer 2012.